 Douglas Adams was a genius and a prophet, but that's true of any good visionary sci-fi writer.
 Call it a Kindle, Nook, iPad, Netbook, tablet, or Smart phone, today some form of portable electronic device that let's us access the internet. (which is very convenient, as Adams says in relation to a printed-version of the Guide, "an interstellar hitchhiker would require several inconveniently large buildings to carry it around in.")
 Adams is just carrying on a long tradition of giving us glimpses into the future.

 Jules Verne and H.G.
-Wells we famous and celebrated for this ability.
+Wells were famous and celebrated for this ability.
 Submarines that can travel thousands of miles under water without surfacing?
 Sounded far-fetched in Verne's time (the submarine as a viable war machine was it's infancy during the American Civil War), but only fifty years after Verne's death, nuclear powered submarines were in operation, the first one appropriately named Nautilus.

-More recently, tv and movies have the way toward the future.
+More recently, tv and movies have led the way toward the future.
 Star Trek saw Kirk and Spock running around with flip-up communicators that allowed them to talk to the Enterprise from a planet's surface as clear as if both parties were in the same room.
 Now, people carry around cell phones that are not much bigger than a deck of playing cars, can reach around the world, and hold more computing power than all of NASA during the Apollo moon missions.

 Star Wars hasn't been left out of the act either.
 TIE fighters were famous for mostly being Rebel target practice.
 However the TIE part (Twin Ion Engine) is now a viable engine technology for spacecraft, scooping up matter from the front end, and ejecting ions out the back end to propel the craft along.
 And, remember the tank of pink goo (Bacta) Luke floated in on Hoth while recovering from the Wampa attack?
 Now there is a gene therapy gel in testing that speeds up the natural healing functions of the body by as much as six times normal - no scuba mask needed.

 Sci-fi writers are always looking forward, trying to imagine tomorrow, and the day after.
-Sure, there have been some miserable failures (I'm still waiting for my Jetson's car that folds up into a briefcase, personal jetpack, and my ticket on Pan Am's Lunar flights to the moon- thank you Stanley Kubrick & 2001: A space Oddesy) but there have been resounding successes.
+Sure, there have been some miserable failures (I'm still waiting for my Jetson's car that folds up into a briefcase, personal jetpack, and my ticket on Pan Am's Lunar flights to the moon- thank you Stanley Kubrick & 2001: A space Odyssey) but there have been resounding successes.
 So, the next time you see some far-out concept in a book or movie, something seemingly impossible and outrageous, remember: DON'T PANIC!
 That just might be the future you see.

 Thanks to @LeahPetersen for inspiring today's blog post.
 You can blame her for this drivel. :D